-The process of freezing carrots is similar to freezing other vegetables.
-Please remember that you should put frozen carrots directly into your dish, without thawing it.
+The process of freezing carrots is like freezing other vegetables.
+Please note that you should put frozen carrots right into your dish, without thawing them.

 Image used under Creative Commons from Julie

 You need to wash the carrots, cut their ends and peel them.
-You can peel them with a vegetable peeler, it should take no longer than 30 seconds to peel one carrot with this kitchen utensil.
+You can peel them using a vegetable peeler.
+It should take no longer than 30 seconds to peel one carrot with this kitchen utensil.
 Now it’s time to chop the carrots.
 You can chop them in whichever fashion you like: lengthwise strips, slices or small cubes.
 You can leave small carrots whole.
 Consider how you plan to use those carrots and then chop them.

-Blanching is a process that suppresses enzymes and bacteria from doing what they do.
-They are responsible for changing color of the vegetable, its flavor, texture and nutritional value over time.
+Blanching is a process that suppresses many enzymes and bacteria from doing what they do.
+They are responsible for changing the color of the vegetable, its flavor, texture and nutritional value over time.
 If you plan to use frozen carrots within the next month or so, you can omit blanching.
 If you’d like to store them in the freezer for an extended period of time, you should blanch them first.
-The process is fairly simple – boil a pot o water, put carrots into the water for some time and immediately cool them down.
-The time in boiling water should be 5 minutes for small whole carrots – 5 minutes, sliced, striped or cubed – 2 minutes) and immediately cool them down.
-A sink or pot of cold water will do the trick.
-Please bear in mind that this step is extremely important – cooling the vegetables down stops the cooking process.
+The process is simple – boil a pot o water, put carrots into the water for some time and immediately cool them down.
+The time in boiling water should be 5 minutes for small whole carrots or 2 minutes for sliced, striped or cubed ones.
+When it comes to cooling them. a sink or pot of cold water will do the trick.
+Please remember that this step is vital – cooling the vegetables down stops the cooking process.
 Drain the vegetables before proceeding further.
 If you need to blanch a lot of carrots, you can easily blanch them in batches.

 If you don’t mind that your vegetables are frozen in one solid block (sticking to each other), you can omit this step.
-If, however, you’d like to easily scoop a few stripes or slices from your freezing bag, there are some steps you have to take to make this happen.
-Firstly, take a cooking sheet and lay on it the carrots.
+If, on the other hand, you’d like to easily scoop a few stripes or slices from your freezing bag, there are some steps you have to take to make this happen.
+First, take a cooking sheet and lay the carrots on it.
 Make sure they don’t touch each other.
 Put the the baking sheet into the freezer and leave it there until the vegetables are frozen.
 Once done, take the cooking sheet out of the freezer – carrots are ready to be frozen for the long term.

 As you can see, you can freeze carrots, but it only makes sense in certain cases.